• Arverne

 Pomonok (158-21 Jewel Avenue)

-Thank you to the Office of NYC Mayor Eric Adams and the Office of NYC Council Member Sandra Ung for providing financial support for this project.
+Thank you to the Office of New York City Council Member Sandra Ung, the Office of New York City Mayor Zohran Mamdani, and the Office of Queens Borough President Donovan Richards Jr. for providing financial support for this project.

 • Rego Park

-Rego Park will be closed starting Saturday, November 22 for the construction of a new building.
+Rego Park is closed for the construction of a new building.

-Mobile Library service will be available outside Rego Park Library on Thursdays from 10am to 5pm, beginning January 8, 2026.
+Mobile Library service is available outside Rego Park Library on Thursdays from 10am to 5pm (except holidays).

 The new, three-story library will feature children’s, teen, and adult areas, multi-purpose rooms, an elevator, and a green roof.